Carbon dioxide emissions calculator

 miles per month

-General waste - how many people in your household?
+General food & waste - how many people in your household?

 no. of people